cjdoris/pAdicGaloisGroup/README.md

 RESEVAL_ALG
-= "Global"                Produce a global model for the local fields involved
+= "Global"                Produce a global model for the local fields involved [ GLOBAL_MODEL            Specifies how to construct the global model ]

-CONJUGACY
+GLOBAL_MODEL
 = "Symmetric"             The symmetric group
   [ GALOISGROUP               Use this algorithm to compute the actual Galois group ]
 | "Factors"               Factorize the polynomial then...
-  [ CONJUGACY                 ... apply this conjugacy to each factor ]
+  [ GLOBAL_MODEL            ... produce a model from each factor in this manner ]
 | "RamTower"              Get the ramification filtration of the extension defined by the polynomial, then...
-  [ CONJUGACY                 ... apply this conjugacy to each sub-extension ]
+  [ GLOBAL_MODEL            ... produce a model from each sub-extension in this manner ]

 STATISTIC